Collided with a UPS Truck? Call a Truck Accident Lawyer Today.

 If you or a loved one were injured in a UPS accident, call our legal team today for a free, no-obligation consultation with an experienced UPS accident attorney.
 The attorneys in our law firm can explain your rights.
 After conducting a free case review, we can help you understand what compensation you might be able to receive.
 Because obtaining the compensation you deserve for your injuries and losses can be complicated, we are here to help you.

-Call (570) 399-0406 or contact Munley Law today for a free consultation, with no obligations, to discuss the circumstances of your accident and your legal options.
+Contact Munley Law Personal Injury Attorneys today for a free consultation, with no obligations, to discuss the circumstances of your accident and your legal options.